Buckeye Hydro generously provided my RO system in exchange for an honest product review.

 Setup and installation are pretty straightforward and only take an hour or so.
 Setup includes inserting filters into canisters and hooking up tubing (easy), hooking up your water supply (really easy) and, doing some routine maintenance before you start producing brewing water (also easy).
 I’m really not going to get into the technicalities of installation but I will say the provided instructions are straightforward and easy to follow.
 It’s 18 steps and looks overwhelming at first, but it’s only because they’re very specific and each step is explicitly clear.

 The TDS meter installs in about 5 minutes and involves running supplied T fittings at the input and output of the system.
 The only step that may seem the tiniest bit intimidating is connecting your wastewater line to your sink’s drain.
 You can certainly run this into the top of a sink but I opted to tap into my drain pipe.
 I didn’t want to risk spills and the installation looks a lot cleaner.
-Just note, you will need a 1/4 inch drill bit to feed the permeate hose through your sink drain.
+Just note, you will need a 1/4 inch drill bit to feed the yellow concentrate hose through your sink drain.
 All other parts are included in the system.

 The most difficult step for me was finding a place to mount my system.
 My basement walls are concrete and space is limited.
 Rather than drilling into the foundation, I hung it from the rafters with some heavy-duty screws and the keyhole slots on the system bracket.
 The unit itself is fairly heavy and is even heavier once full of water.
 Secure it adequately.